worldline/openshift-cartridge-tomee/README.md

 During server startup, the configuration files in the source repository are processed to replace `OPENSHIFT_*` values, and the resulting processed file is copied to the live Tomcat configuration directory.

-## Cartridge Integrations

-The `tomee` cart has out-of-the-box integration support with the RedHat `postgresql` and `mysql` cartridges.
-The default `tomee.xml` contains two basic JDBC `Resource` definitions, `jdbc/MysqlDS` and `jdbc/PostgreSQLDS`, which will be automatically configured to work with their respective cartridges if installed into your application.

 ## Markers

 Adding marker files to `.openshift/markers` will have the following effects: